Rufus For Real

 Why did my sauce get thicker in the fridge?

-Totally normal.
-Cold mayo firms up.
-Just let it sit at room temp for 5–10 minutes or whisk in a tiny splash of pickle juice to loosen it.
+If the sauce firms up too much in the fridge, don't sweat it—that's just the mayo getting cold.
+Let it sit at room temp for 5 minutes or whisk in a tiny drop of pickle juice to loosen it back up.

 • Pigs in a Blanket — The king of party food.
 And yes, they taste even better dunked in fry sauce.